arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 Dimensionality reduction techniques visualize the features, describing different clusters for glass-breaking and non-glass-breaking sounds.

 The image below shows the time series and audio processing block configuration in Edge Impulse.
 Configuring parameters like window size and frequency is important for extracting meaningful audio data features.
+It can be found within the **Create Impulse** section in the Edge Impulse platform.

 ![Signal Processing Configuration](assets/edge-impulse-config.png)